MikeBlackbeard/AutoPackageDelivery/README.md

 Get the IP address of both your Raspberry Pi and your Ubuntu PC.
    - To get your PC address you can use `hostname -I` on your terminal

-On your Ubunto PC terminal write the next command to connect with your Raspberry Pi:
+On your Ubuntu PC terminal write the next command to connect with your Raspberry Pi:

     ssh ubuntu@<Raspberry pi IP address>